Generic Schemes for Single Molecule Kinetics 2: Information Content of the Poisson Indicator: IV. Inhibition and Selective Binding

+Now, the free enzyme may bind either substrate or inhibitor, reaching state 2 or 2{*} with probability $p$ or $(1-p)$, respectively.
+Like the bound/intermediate state, the inhibited state I may be an aggregate of states with an arbitrary internal topology; thus, it may undergo non-Poissonian decay.
+Following the same analysis as before, the overall waiting time distribution takes the form

-where $Q_{12}(s)$ and $Q_{21}(s)$ are the waiting time distributions for substrate binding and unbinding, $Q_{1I}(s)$ and $Q_{I1}(s)$ are the distributions for inhibitor binding and unbinding, and $Q_{2P}(s)$ is the distribution for conversion of substrate to product.
+where $Q_{1B}(s)$ and $Q_{B1}(s)$ are the waiting time distributions for substrate binding and unbinding, $Q_{1I}(s)$ and $Q_{I1}(s)$ are the distributions for inhibitor binding and unbinding, and $Q_{BP}(s)$ is the distribution for product formation.
 The constants $\alpha$ and $\beta$ are then